 It’s home to some great sites and attractions that will appeal to any visitor, whether you’re after culture, history, or natural beauty.
 The region is one of Portugal’s most popular tourist destinations, boasting historic castles and fortresses, iconic beaches, and picture-perfect coastal towns.

-The park contains the Serra de Sintra Mountain Range, which includes must-see sights, such as the 8th-century Castle of the Moors, Sintra Palace, Monserrate Palace, and the pastel-colored Pena Palace.
+The park contains the Serra de Sintra Mountain Range, home to some of the most beautiful places in Portugal such as the 8th-century Castle of the Moors, Sintra Palace, Monserrate Palace, and the pastel-colored Pena Palace.

 However, the park also has its fair share of natural wonders, packed with diverse landscapes.
 Cabo da Roca (Continental Europe’s most western point) is an impressive cliff face that towers over the Atlantic Ocean and is well worth a visit if you like good views.
 Azenhas do Mar is another charming coastal town overlooking the coastline, known for its fresh seafood.